Vanessi-K/BA-controversial_feature_detection/README.md

 are classified by these determined features.

 # Experimental Setup
+In the following the process for getting to the final result will be explained.
+To try the code yourself you would need to apply for the full DeTox-dataset and place it at `detox/DeTox-Dataset_complete.sqlite3`.

 # Acknowledgements
 The dataset used in this thesis is the [Detox](https://github.com/hdaSprachtechnologie/detox)-dataset